munnerz/acme-secrets/README.md

   name: acme
 ```

+A user must be registered with the acme server in order to retrieve certificates, and it's credentials stored in a secret for `kube-acme` to read.
-To connect to the acme server a registers user is required (while this will most likely be handled by `kube-acme` in future,
+Currently this is a manual process, although will most like be handled by kube-acme in future.

-at the moment a secret has to be created containing all the required information like in example below
+To generate this secrets contents you can use `example/getusersecret.sh -e your@email.com -s acme-staging.api.letsencrypt.org`.
+In the example, we register with the letsencrypt staging server.
+In production, you will probably want to use the live letsencrypt server: https://acme-v01.api.letsencrypt.org to retrieve certificates (or any other acme compliant server)

 ```
 apiVersion: v1